 (2) The owner and occupier of the private land or any portion of that land and any mortgagee referred to in subsection (1)(c) are entitled to be heard in relation to any application in respect of any portion of that land and if the owner or occupier objects to the granting of the mining tenement, the warden may, if in the circumstances of the case he considers it proper so to do, and irrespective of the manner in which the application for the mining tenement is disposed of, order that the applicant pay to the objector or objectors, such sum by way of costs as the warden orders.

+(2a) If a warden makes an order for the payment of costs under subsection (2), those costs are recoverable in accordance with the regulations.

 (3) Nothing in subsection (2) limits or otherwise affects the other powers conferred by this Act upon a warden.

 [Section 33 amended by No. 100 of 1985 s.
 24; No. 14 of 1996 s.
-4.]
+4; No. 39 of 2004 s.
+55.]

 [34.
 Repealed by No. 69 of 1981 s.
 12.]